U.S. News Rankings

 |SAT/ACT scores must be received by||January 1|

-The student-faculty ratio at Bates College is 10:1, and the school has 66.7 percent of its classes with fewer than 20 students.
-The most popular majors at Bates College include: Social Sciences; Biological and Biomedical Sciences; Psychology; Visual and Performing Arts; and English Language and Literature/Letters.
-The average freshman retention rate, an indicator of student satisfaction, is 93.8 percent.
+The student-faculty ratio at Bates College is 10:1, and the school has 65.3 percent of its classes with fewer than 20 students.
+The most popular majors at Bates College include: Social Sciences; Biological and Biomedical Sciences; History; Psychology; and Foreign Languages, Literatures, and Linguistics.
+The average freshman retention rate, an indicator of student satisfaction, is 93.5 percent.

 |Student gender distribution|

 |Undergraduate men who are members of a fraternity|

 |Undergraduate women who are members of a sorority|